msjimc/circularMT/Linux_with_Wine/centos_8_9.md

 # Centos stream 8 and 9:

+## Important

+While the two methods below show how to install wine and wine64 on to Centos Stream 8 and 9, it seems that only wine64 can be installed on Centos at the moment.
+Consequently, download the circularMT_64.exe application and run with wine64.

+## Centos machines

 Centos Stream  8 and 9 were installed on a 64 bit virtual machine with 4,096 MB of RAM, 4 processors and 20 GB hard disk and was configured with default settings for a workstation with gnome as the desktop.

 The circularMT.exe file and the sequence.gb files were downloaded from the GitHub (https://github.com/msjimc/circularMT) 'Program' and 'Example data' folders to the user's Download folder (~/Downloads) using FireFox.